eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 2. The requestee is sure that the requester **has the right** to request the data or task requested.
 This is referred to as *authorization*.

-#### 5.1.2	Assumptions on trust
+#### 6.1.2	Assumptions on trust
 This document makes the following assumptions regarding the need for trust in the EUDI Wallet ecosystem:

 * For any party in the EUDI Wallet ecosystem, there is a risk that it could be impersonated by an attacker.
-Therefore, when any interaction between two parties takes place, both parties must be able to authenticate the other.
-Note that this assumption does not mean that mutual authentication shall always take place; it just means that the possibility to do so must exist and be available if one party has a business need to authenticate the other party it is interacting with.No authenticated party can be presumed trustworthy enough not to ask for attributes beyond their rights.
+Therefore, when any interaction between two parties takes place, both parties SHALL be able to authenticate the other.
+Note that this assumption does not mean that mutual authentication SHALL always take place; it just means that the possibility to do so SHALL exist and be available if one party has a business need to authenticate the other party it is interacting with.
+  No authenticated party can be presumed trustworthy enough not to ask for attributes beyond their rights.

-#### 5.1.3	Other trust relations
+#### 6.1.3	Other trust relations

-Besides the trust relationships described in this chapter, other trust relations must exist as well.
-For instance, Users, Issuers and Relying Parties must implicitly trust certification bodies, trusted list providers, vendors, OEMs, operating systems, and app stores.
+Besides the trust relationships described in this chapter, other trust relations SHALL exist as well.
+For instance, Users, Providers and Relying Parties SHALL implicitly trust certification bodies, trusted list providers, vendors, OEMs, operating systems, and app stores.
 In many contexts, this trust is primarily be rooted in authority and in procedural measures, such as public oversight, published security and operational policies, audits, etc., rather than in technical measures.
-To verify that parties are indeed interacting with a trusted authority, standard technical measures suitable for the context shall be used.
+To verify that parties are indeed interacting with a trusted authority, standard technical measures suitable for the context SHALL be used.

-Moreover, besides the need for trust in the authenticity and authorization of other parties in the ecosystem, parties must also be able to trust that the communication with such parties is confidential.
+Moreover, besides the need for trust in the authenticity and authorization of other parties in the ecosystem, parties SHALL also be able to trust that the communication with such parties is confidential.
 Measures to ensure this are not explicitly discussed in this document.

-### 5.2	Trust throughout a EUDI Wallet Instance lifecycle
+### 6.2	Trust throughout a EUDI Wallet Instance lifecycle

-#### 5.2.1	Wallet Instance installation
+#### 6.2.1	Wallet Instance installation

-##### 5.2.1.1	Required trust relationships
+##### 6.2.1.1	Required trust relationships

-When a User decides to install an EUDI Wallet Instance on their device, the following trust relationships must exist:
+When a User decides to install an EUDI Wallet Instance on their device, the following trust relationships SHALL exist:

-1. The User must be able to trust that the Wallet Solution (i.e., the app or application the user is installing) is genuine, authentic and does not contain any malware or other threats.
-2. The User must be able to trust that the PID Provider will issue the PID into an instance of a EUDI Wallet Solution.
+1. The User SHALL be able to trust that the Wallet Solution (i.e., the app or application the user is installing) is genuine, authentic and does not contain any malware or other threats.
+2. The User SHALL be able to trust that the PID Provider will issue the PID into an instance of a EUDI Wallet Solution.
+3. The User SHALL trust the EUDIW solution.
+This means that the User trusts the App store  and the App publisher.

 The next sections discuss these trust relationships.

-##### 5.2.1.2	User's trust in the EUDI Wallet Solution
+##### 6.2.1.2	User's trust in the EUDI Wallet Solution
 To be done.

-##### 5.2.1.3	User's trust that the EUDI Wallet Solution is supporting the required attestations
+##### 6.2.1.3	6.2.1.3	User's trust that the EUDI Wallet Solution is supporting the attestations
 To be done.

-#### 5.2.2	EUDI Wallet Instance activation
+#### 6.2.2	EUDI Wallet Instance activation

-##### 5.2.2.1	Required trust relationships[^14]
+##### 6.2.2.1	Required trust relationships[^15]

 After its' installation, a new EUDI Wallet Instance will need to be activated by the Wallet Provider.
 Activation has at least the following